smartboxgroup/kitchen-hooks/Readme.md

 ## TODO

 * Use Ridley for data bag, role, and environment uploads to remove Chef dependency
-* Only make changes on commits to `master` branches

 ## Changelog

 ### 1.5

 * Add indication of success or failure
+* Only upload on commits to Kitchen `master` branch
 * Add custom timeline icons to distinguish event types

 ### 1.4